richsnyder/yamss/doc/manual.md

 The following input file fragment configures YAMSS to generate two types of output.
-The `summary` filter writes summary information to a stream and the `tecplot` filter generates a Tecplot data file that contains a history of the modal coordinates.
+The `summary` filter writes summary information to a stream and the `modes` filter generates a Tecplot data file that contains a history of the modal coordinates.

 ```xml